xmos/lib_mic_array/doc/programming_guide/src/resource_usage.rst

 current version with respect to hardware resources is a greatly reduced compute requirement.
 This was made possible by the introduction of the VPU in the XMOS XS3 architecture.
-The VPU can do certain operations in a single instruction which would take many instructions on previous architectures.
+The VPU can do certain operations in a single instruction which would take many, many instructions on previous architectures.

 This page attempts to capture the requirements for each hardware type with relevant configurations.